ray-project/ray/doc/source/cluster/configure-manage-dashboard.rst

     ./bin/grafana-server --config /tmp/ray/session_latest/metrics/grafana/grafana.ini web

 Now, you can access grafana using the default grafana url, `http://localhost:3000`.
 You can then see the default dashboard by going to dashboards -> manage -> Ray -> Default Dashboard.
-The same :ref:`metric graphs <system-metrics>` are also accessible via :ref:`Ray Dashboard <ray-dashboard>`.
+The same :ref:`metric graphs <system-metrics>` are also accessible via :ref:`Ray Dashboard <observability-getting-started>`.

 .. tip::